MLPerf Inference v0.7 results

 Of the 595 benchmark results released today, 166 are in the Closed Division intended for direct comparison of systems.
 The results span 30 different systems.
 The benchmarks show a 4-order-of-magnitude difference in performance and a 3-order-of-magnitude range in estimated power consumption and range from embedded devices and smartphones to large-scale data center systems.
 The remaining 429 open results are in the Open Division and show a more diverse range of models, including low precision implementations and alternative models.

 Companies in China, Israel, Korea, the United Kingdom, and the United States submitted benchmark results.
-These companies include: Alibaba, Centaur Technology, Dell EMC, dividiti, FuriosaAI, Google, Habana Labs, Hailo, Inspur, Intel, NVIDIA, Polytechnic University of Milan, Qualcomm, and Tencent.
+These companies include: Alibaba, Centaur Technology, Dell EMC, dividiti, FuriosaAI, Google, Habana Labs, Hailo, Inspur, Intel, NVIDIA, Polytechnic University of Milan, Qualcomm Technologies, and Tencent.

 “As an all-volunteer open-source organization, we want to encourage participation from anyone developing an inference product, even in the research and development stage,” stated Christine Cheng, Inference Co-chair.
 “You are welcome to join our forum, join working groups, attend meetings, and raise any issues you find.”